sanjaybalan3294/HR-Analytics-SQL/README.md

 ## Project Overview

-Analyzed employee data using SQL to identify workforce trends, employee demographics, attrition patterns, and key HR metrics.
+Analyzed employee data using MySQL to answer business questions related to employee attrition, salary, departments, job roles, overtime, work experience, work-life balance, and promotions.

 ## Tools Used

 - MySQL
 - SQL

-## Key Analysis

-- Calculated total employee count and attrition distribution.
+## SQL Questions Analyzed

+1. What is the total number of employees?
+2. What is the employee attrition rate?
-- Analyzed average salary and salary differences across job roles.
+3. What is the average salary for each job role?
-- Calculated attrition rate using SQL aggregation and conditional logic.
-- Analyzed department-wise employee attrition.
-- Evaluated overtime employee counts.
-- Compared attrition with monthly income statistics.
-- Calculated average working years across departments.
+4. What is the average hourly rate of male Research Scientists?
+5. How does attrition relate to monthly income?
+6. What is the average working experience for each department?
-- Analyzed work-life balance across different job roles.
+7. What is the average work-life balance for each job role?
-- Examined attrition rates based on years since last promotion.
+8. How does attrition rate vary based on years since the last promotion?
-- Used JOIN operations to combine employee and HR datasets.
+9. How many employees work overtime?
+10. Which employee has the highest monthly income?

-## SQL Techniques Used
+## SQL Concepts Used

+- SELECT
-- SELECT and WHERE
+- WHERE
+- COUNT
+- AVG
+- SUM
+- MIN
+- MAX
-- GROUP BY and ORDER BY
+- GROUP BY
-- Aggregate Functions
+- ORDER BY
 - CASE Statements
 - INNER JOIN
 - Subqueries
 - Conditional Aggregation
-- ROUND and AVG
+- ROUND
-- COUNT and SUM
 - LIMIT

+## Key Analysis

+- Calculated total employee count and overall attrition rate.
+- Analyzed average salary across different job roles.
+- Compared attrition and monthly income statistics.
+- Evaluated department-wise average working years.
+- Analyzed work-life balance across job roles.
+- Examined attrition rates based on years since last promotion.
+- Analyzed overtime employees and highest monthly income.

 ## Key Insights

-- Measured overall employee attrition using a calculated attrition rate.
+- Measured employee attrition using SQL-based calculations.
-- Identified department-level differences in employee attrition.
-- Compared average monthly income between employees who stayed and employees who left.
+- Compared employee attrition with monthly income.
-- Evaluated average working experience across departments.
+- Identified differences in average working experience across departments.
-- Compared work-life balance across job roles.
+- Compared work-life balance across different job roles.
-- Analyzed the relationship between years since last promotion and employee attrition.
+- Examined how years since the last promotion relates to employee attrition.

-## SQL Concepts Used

-- SELECT
-- WHERE
-- GROUP BY
-- ORDER BY
-- CASE statements
-- Aggregate functions
-- JOINs
-- Subqueries
-- Common Table Expressions (CTEs)
-- Window functions

 ## Project Files